Hassan Al-Enezi

-Hassan Hamdan Al-Enezi (حسن حمدان العنزي; born 1 September 2000) is a Kuwaiti professional footballer who plays as a center back for Jordanian Pro League club Al-Ahli and the Kuwait national football team.
+Hassan Hamdan Al-Enezi (حسن حمدان العنزي; born 1 September 2000) is a Kuwaiti professional footballer who plays as a center back for Kuwaiti Premier League club Kuwait SC and the Kuwait national football team.

 Club career

 Al-Arabi

 Through the youth system Hassan has been one of the dominant defending players in Kuwait as when he was called up to the first team in the 2019-20 as a rotational player within the squad.

 Five seasons in with multiple sideline injuries throughout 2024-25 season and 26th Gulf Cup still was able to perform on top level.

 Hamdan signed a five-year contract extension with Al-Arabi.
 However, under FIFA's transfer regulations concerning the protected period, he became eligible to unilaterally terminate his contract after completing three seasons, as he was under the age of 28, where issues accrued as the player used his extension as a portal way to release himself from his contract Following his departure, Al-Arabi announced their intention to file a legal complaint against both Hamdan and Al-Ahli.